ufrisk/MemProcFS/README.md

 ===============================
 Include MemProcFS in your [C/C++](https://github.com/ufrisk/MemProcFS/wiki/API_C), [C#](https://github.com/ufrisk/MemProcFS/wiki/API_CSharp), [Java](https://github.com/ufrisk/MemProcFS/wiki/API_Java) or [Python](https://github.com/ufrisk/MemProcFS/wiki/API_Python) programming projects!
 Everything in MemProcFS is exposed via an easy-to-use API for use in your own projects!
 The Plugin friendly architecture allows users to easily extend MemProcFS with native C .DLL plugins or Python plugins!

 Everything in MemProcFS is exposed as APIs.
 APIs exist for both C/C++ `vmmdll.h`, C# `vmmsharp.cs`, Java and Python `memprocfs.py`.
 The file system itself is made available virtually via the API without the need to mount it.
-SIt is possible to read both virtual process memory as well as physical memory!
+It is possible to read both virtual process memory as well as physical memory!
 The example below shows reading 0x20 bytes from physical address 0x1000:
 ```
 >>> import memprocfs
 >>> vmm = memprocfs.Vmm(['-device', 'c:/temp/win10_memdump.raw'])